 I have been blessed with a life of adventure, varied experiences, sprinkled with some travel.
 I am using video as one way of sharing my life with others.
 While having type 1 diabetes I will continue to motor forward with more adventures and more stories to share via videos, blog and vlog posts and films.
 Long form videos and films may be in my Films section.

-The is a splash of photos taken by a number of people who were at the Navajo Bridge (Grand Canyon) when we decide to leap off of it.
+This is a splash of photos taken by a number of people who were at the Navajo Bridge (Grand Canyon) when we decide to leap off of it.
 Full video (The Jump) is in the long form/film section.

 An epic jump in a sensational location.
 Just got back from the historic Navajo Bridge in the Grand Canyon (Page, Arizona) and a jump with Over the Edge, Inc. Bungee.
 This was not a new challenge, but it had been ten years since I have done any gravity testing so I sort of felt like a newbie.